 A bunch of rats have learned how to drive tiny vehicles around to pick up food.
-How did this unlikely scenario come around, you're no doubt asking?
+How did this unlikely scenario come around?
 Well, for a surprisingly interesting reason, actually.

 Researchers from the University of Richmond in Virginia used the vehicle-driving rodents to show that an enriched environment can improve cognitive function and help sharpen the ability to learn complex tasks.
 They also demonstrated that the mastery of a complicated skill can reduce levels of stress and help the rodents chill out.

 “The findings that the animals housed in a complex environment had more efficient learning in the driving task confirms that the brain is a plastic organ that is molded by our experiences to some extent,” Dr Kelly Lambert, study author and professor of Behavioral Neuroscience at the University of Richmond, told IFLScience.

 “I tell my students that they are accountable for what they do with their brains every day of their lives – more challenging and enriching lifestyles lead to more complex neural networks.”